mobiletest2016/machine-learning-articles/articles/what-is-dropout-reduce-overfitting-in-your-neural-networks.md

 Mathematically, this involves so-called Bernoulli random variables:

-> In probability theory and statistics, the Bernoulli distribution, named after Swiss mathematician Jacob Bernoulli, is the discrete probability distribution of a random variable which takes the value 1 with probability \[latex\]p\[/latex\].
+> In probability theory and statistics, the Bernoulli distribution, named after Swiss mathematician Jacob Bernoulli, is the discrete probability distribution of a random variable which takes the value 1 with probability $p$.
 >
 > [Wikipedia on the Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution)

-To create Dropout, Srivastava et al. (2014) attached Bernoulli variables to the network's neurons (by multiplying them with neural outputs), "each of which \[have\] probability \[latex\]p\[/latex\] of being 1".
-The \[latex\]p\[/latex\] value here is selected by the machine learning engineer, usually based on some validation set, or naïvely set to 0.5.
+To create Dropout, Srivastava et al. (2014) attached Bernoulli variables to the network's neurons (by multiplying them with neural outputs), "each of which \[have\] probability $p$ of being 1".
+The $p$ value here is selected by the machine learning engineer, usually based on some validation set, or naïvely set to 0.5.

 Inside the network, the Bernoulli variable and its value of 1 or 0 determines whether a neuron is 'dropped out' during this epoch or minibatch feedforward operation.
 This, in effect, leads to the 'thinned network' that Srivastava et al. (2014) talk about.